 - Increased health and safety concerns: According to an IBM survey, workers’ top concern about a return to work is related to health and safety.
 The protective measures that would make them feel safe include promotion of healthy hygiene and sanitation (66%), enforcement of social distancing for employees (53%), enforcement of social distancing for patrons (52%), mandatory face coverings for employees (48%), mandatory health tests for employees (42%), mandatory face coverings for patrons (39%), mandatory COVID-19 tests for employees (36%), and mandatory health tests or checks for patrons (28%).
 As for vaccination, EY found in a recent survey that 61% of workers want their employer to make it a prerequisite for working from the office.

 - Misalignment between the leadership and employees: Experts argue that the potential misalignment between the expectations of managers and employees is one of the biggest challenges associated with the return to the office.
-More than half (54%) of employees, according to an EY survey, would consider leaving their job post-pandemic if they are not offered some form of flexibility in where and when they work.
-On average, EY says workers would want to work between two and three days from home.
+More than half (54%) of employees, according to an EY survey, would consider leaving their job post-pandemic if they were not offered some form of flexibility in where and when they work.
+On average, EY says, workers would want to work between two and three days from home.
 And 33% want a shorter working week.
-Gartner reports that 43% and 30% of employees respectively believe flexibility and less or no time commuting help them be more productive.
-Flexibility is so important for workers that 21% are willing to give up some of their vacation time in exchange for flexible working options.
+Gartner reports that 43% and 30% of employees, respectively, believe flexibility and less or no time commuting help them be more productive.
+Flexibility is so important to workers that 21% are willing to give up some of their vacation time in exchange for flexible working options.

 - Lack of trust in leadership: IBM found in a recent survey that fewer than one in four employees trust their employers to make ethical and informed return-to-the-office decisions that consider the economic implications and the health and well-being of individuals and communities.